yandex-cloud/terraform-provider-yandex/website/docs/r/mdb_mongodb_cluster.html.markdown

   For more information, see the [auditAuthorizationSuccess](https://www.mongodb.com/docs/manual/reference/parameters/#mongodb-parameter-param.auditAuthorizationSuccess) description in the official documentation.
 Available only in enterprise edition.

+* `enable_flow_control` - (Optional) Enables the flow control.
+Can be either true or false.
+  For more information, see the [enableFlowControl](https://www.mongodb.com/docs/rapid/reference/parameters/#mongodb-parameter-param.enableFlowControl) description in the official documentation.

 The `operation_profiling` block supports: